-Civil engineering tender prices increased by an average of 1% in the final quarter of 2024, according to a panel newly established by the Building Cost Information Service (BCIS).
+Civil engineering tender prices increased by an average of 1% in the first quarter of 2025, according to a panel newly established by the Building Cost Information Service (BCIS).

 The BCIS Civil Engineering TPI panel has been formed to advise on the latest movement in tender prices, i.e. prices agreed between client and constructor at commit to construct, and to inform quarterly updates to the BCIS Civil Engineering Tender Price Index.